Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

 Western Michigan Stats and Trends

-- Western Michigan has played four games, with three wins against the spread.

-- This season, the Broncos won ATS in their only game as a favorite of 7 points or more.
+- The Broncos covered the spread in their only game when favored by 7 points or more.

 - Western Michigan's games this year have gone over the total in one out of four opportunities (25%).

-- Western Michigan is 2-0 against the spread and 2-0 overall in games when it puts up more than 24.3 points.
+- Western Michigan is 2-0 against the spread and 2-0 overall this season when the team scores more than 24.3 points.

-- When Western Michigan piles up more than 372.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- Western Michigan is 2-0 against the spread and 2-0 overall when the team amasses over 372.5 yards.

-- The Broncos have turned the ball over two times this season, three fewer than the Bulls have forced (5).
+- This year, the Broncos have two turnovers, three fewer than the Bulls have takeaways (5).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.